danielharrell/SumLect2015/Lost_Idea_LA.md

 was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
-Each of these arts was thought to conjoin a skill with a subject.
-And together, they were thought to form a whole.
+Each of these arts was thought to marry a skill and a subject.
+And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.

 But one might also say, or at least suspect, that this traditional curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
 For the liberal arts were traditionally learned by the few rather than the many---the leisured few, already free from servitude.
-The education they so received was 'liberal,' it could be argued, not in liberating them, but in shaping them, stamping them, and perpetuating them.
+The education they received, then, was 'liberal,' it could be argued, not in liberating them, but in shaping them, stamping them, and perpetuating them.
 And the same might be suspected of any content.
 For in what sense could we be freed by it, rather than bound to it?
-What distinguishes content, in other words, from dogma, or doctrine?
+What distinguishes content, so-called, from dogma, or doctrine?
 Or from the closing of a mind that a truly liberal education is meant to open?
-Suppose our given condition is to think we know when we don't.
+Suppose our given condition were to think we know when we don't.
 Or to have answers, but to questions that have been forgotten.
-In that case the so-called content of a liberal education would seem to be in questions recollected, or a knowing ignorance---which is to say, in something less like the learning of content, and more like the liberation from content.
-There would still be something to learn in a liberal education, but it would be something in the self, or even the soul, rather than in a subject.
-We learn what it means to learn, and come, in the end, to love it.
+In that case the end of a liberal education would seem to lie in questions recollected, or a knowing ignorance---which is to say, in something less like the learning of content, and more like the liberation from content.
+Or suppose our given condition were to live in a world that changes more than it abides.
+Our freedom, then, might depend more on adaptation than application.
+And any so-called art worth the name 'liberal', in that case, would involve a skill not married to a subject but divorced from it; which is to say, a skill that can be applied to many subjects, or even to every subject, in yet another liberation from content.
+There would still be something to learn, then, in a liberal education without content, but it would be something in a skill rather than a subject.
+Or using a higher register, we might describe this as something in the self, or the soul, rather than a subject.
+In a liberal education without content, we could finally say, we learn what it means to learn, and even what it means to love it.

+The suspicion that a truly liberal education has no content, then, can be cast in terms that (from here, talk of how it can be expanded, dressed up, associated with things we want to say about liberal education ultimately, in its greatest importance, and are prevalent, as we shall later see, can be deeply resonante to an audience like St. John's.
+But to my mind, this makes its being wrong all the more profound and worrisome.
+Or just: deeply wrong.).

 And this would
 not preclude liberal education, so understood, from